 Compressed air is another possibility, but we don’t recommend it.
 This double-edged sword will blast much of the dust and crumbs away, but it might also blow much of it further into your laptop, potentially causing more problems.
 A vacuum cleaner is usually a more efficient solution, so start there.

 For grime that won’t go away

 We’re talking about the crud that builds up as a result of oils, skin cells, grease, food dust, and everything else that might contribute to the gross stains and plaque on your keyboard.
-You can approach this cleaning mission many different ways, but we prefer using a melamine cleaning sponge, which excels at cleaning up grime such as this.
+You can approach this cleaning mission by using disinfecting wipes, but we prefer using a melamine cleaning sponge, which excels at cleaning up grime such as this.

 You can use another type of sponge in the same way, but it may not be as effective, especially when it comes to the more stubborn stains.

 It’s normal to worry about germs on your keyboard, especially if you’ve been working in an office or a classroom full of sick people.
 If your keys are a little too dirty and you’re wondering if they may have become a biohazard, then it’s time to get out the disinfectant.

 Specifically, get some isopropyl alcohol and a bundle of cotton swabs.
 Isopropyl (the rubbing alcohol kind) is essential, because stronger versions thereof may accidentally burn off some of your keyboard letters.
 Cotton swabs or Q-Tips, on the other hand, are crucial because you don’t want any liquids near your keyboard, even when cleaning.
 Dip and dab a swab so that it’s damp but in no danger of dripping, and then start wiping your keys one by one.
 This somewhat tedious method is very effective but easier to do if, well, you’re a little bored and have some time to waste.